Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 Reference Amounts Customarily Consumed (RACCs) for serving sizes

 Both countries have defined reference amounts for different categories of foods.
 These represent the amount of food typically consumed in one sitting.
 They are rather important as they serve to determine the serving size shown in the nutrition facts tables.
+However, to make things even a bit more complex, Reference Amounts are related to serving sizes, but not necessarily exactly the same.

 Importantly, they may be identical in Canada and the U.S., but they may be different.